 The heart of the matter really is “what we are doing about the problem?”

 3. Redirect the conversation to what you want to talk about

 Let’s talk about something I am more familiar with…

 Another effective way to change the focus is to just stop talking.

 If you don’t have something that you want to say, be careful not to start talking just to fill space.
 Be thoughtful.
 And, don’t say something until you are ready to, even if it creates a bit of an uncomfortable gap.

-I’ve already tried out some of these.
-They really work.
+These bridging tips really work.
 Practice one the next time you feel yourself in a conversation you need to change the direction of, or even one you didn’t really want to be in!